christen-reinhart/24SU-COP-1000/Assignment-1-1/Pseudocode-1-2.md

 # multiply the user input by 10
 # result = numValue * 10

-# Output result
+# output result
 # DISPLAY "The result is: ", result

 # end

-# Python Example
+# python example

 # Prompt user to enter a value
 # num_value = int(input("Enter a value: "))

-# Multiply user input by 10
+# multiply user input by 10
 # result = num_value * 10

-# Output result
+# output result
 # print("The result is:", result)